 Drunk driving kills.
-Of that there is no dispute.
+Of that, there is no dispute.

 According to the Automotive Coalition for Traffic Safety (ACTS), drunk drivers are a stubborn problem.
-In fact, ACTS estimates that approximately one-eighth of 1 percent of all drivers in this country produce 30 percent of the car accident deaths.
+In fact, ACTS estimates that approximately one-eighth of 1 percent of all drivers in this country produces 30 percent of the car accident deaths.

 Might computer technology be a big part of the solution to getting these drivers off the road?